michiganaerospace/mathtools/README.md

 #### Examples

 To get a sense of what the ```Fit``` class can do, let's try to fit some noisy data.
-We'll generate a sine wave, and add a little noise to it, as illustrated in the following code.
+We'll generate a sine wave and add a little noise to it, as illustrated in the following code snippet.

 ```python
 # Create some noisy data.